ABTSoftware/SciChart.Wpf.Examples/Sandbox/CustomerExamples/Readme.md

 WORK IN PROGRESS
 Demonstrates how to have two SciChart WPF charts, with YAxes with the same zero line, yet same scale

+### VS2022_Net60_Boilerplate

+A very simple example which you can open in VS2022 to show SciChart WPF working with .NET 6.0

 ### Zoom Extents after MVVM Series Changed

 Demonstrates how to Animate ZoomExtents on a SciChart WPF Chart after a series is added dynamically via MVVM